jia75/albol/README.md

 Using Albol, it is possible to add albums to a library (containing an artist and a title) and give them ratings.
-Based on these ratings and albums, it Albol generates statistics and rankings.
+Based on these ratings and albums, it Albol generates statistics.
 Also, you can store individual tracks, and connect them with albums.

 ## To Run